Philip Roholt, MD, ABES

 - Verisyse™ implant for high myopia in 2004

 - Visian ICL™ for high myopia in 2006

 - Zyoptix ACE™ LASIK 4-D eyetracking in 2009

-Dr. Roholt was named “Ophthalmologist of the Year” by the Optometric Refractive Surgery Society in 1999.
+Dr. Roholt was named “Ophthalmologist of the Year” by the ORSS in 1999.
 He has partnered with Marine Reach, Vision Outreach International, Surgical Eye Expeditions, and Cross Eyed Missions in mission trips to Fiji and Central America.

 Dr. Roholt loves to be with his wife and has four children.
 He enjoys participating in the worship team at Alliance Christian Center.
 He relaxes with tennis, skiing, and flying.

 Meagan O. Celmer, M.D.

 Dr. Meagan O. Celmer earned her undergraduate degree from John Carroll University where she graduated with Cum Laude honors.
 After obtaining her medical degree from the University of Cincinnati, Dr. Celmer completed her residency at the Summa Health System in Akron, Ohio.
 Dr. Celmer then proceeded on with her education and completed a Cornea/Refractive fellowship at the University of Tennessee affiliated Wang Vision Institute in Nashville, Tn.

 Dr. Celmer, being a cornea-refractive sub-specialist, is superbly trained in LASIK, premium intra-ocular lens in-plants, as well as corneal disorders.
 She is well versed in the art of Keratoconus therapy, Corneal cross-linking and corneal transplantation techniques.